Vynax/posd2020f_midterm_1/README.md

     Folder - search and return a node through id, search all the containing nodes and the tree structure below, if not found, throw std::string "Expected get node but node not found."
 * `deleteNodeById()`:
     App - throw std::string "only folder can delete node.".
-    Folder - search and delete a node through id, search all the containing nodes and the tree structure below, if not found, throw std::string "Expected get node but node not found."
+    Folder - search and delete a node through id, search all the containing nodes and the tree structure below, if not found, throw std::string "Expected delete node but node not found."
 * `createIterator()`:
     App - return NullIterator.
     Folder - return NodeIterator.